mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 these small lines can get by.
 If they tread on the toes of the shipping giants they tend to be edged out rather rapidly.

-Below the level of these ‘subsector’ shipping lines there are various alliances of free traders and such like, which sometimes mature into shipping corporations but more commonly break up after a time.
+Below the level of these 'subsector' shipping lines there are various alliances of free traders and such like, which sometimes mature into shipping corporations but more commonly break up after a time.
 Alliances of this sort have little political power and get their